alvinchiaht/alvinchiaht.github.io/_posts/2019-11-19-Loan Default.markdown

 categories: project
 ---

-University Project (Sep 19): Developed a model to predict likelihood of default on loan.
+Sep 19: Developed a model to predict likelihood of default on loan.

 Dataset contained 42,514 borrower's records and 20 variables which comprised borrower's demographics, credit status, behaviour and loan details